-The label must also state clearly that it is Raw Milk
+The main (front) label must also state clearly that it is Raw Milk.

-These specifics have been in place for any farmer selling raw milk for cheese for example for some time, and will now also apply to those selling liquid raw milk for direct human consumption.
+The specifics in EU regulations have been in place for any farmer selling raw milk (for use in cheese production, for example) for some time, and after the introduction of the SI in 2014, also apply to those selling more than 30 litres per week of liquid raw milk for direct human consumption.

 Regulation 852/2004 The Hygiene of Foodstuffs